lokesh-venkata-sai/Airflow-learn/readme.md

 # Run Airflow (use -d to run containers in background)
 docker compose up -d

-# Check which containers are runningdocker compose up -d
+# Check which containers are running
 docker ps

 # Now docker will run on http://localhost:8080/